Winter In Montenegro, What To Expect & How To Enjoy Montenegro In Winter

 This is the deepest of Europe’s canyons and is ideal for nature spotting, wildlife, photography, and rafting during the summer.
 Tara Canyon has an icy glisten in the winter, with snow and breathtaking scenery.

-The Tara River Canyon is also known as Tara River Gorge and is part of Durmitor National Park.
-This is one destination that really will take your breath away and certainly fill up your camera memory card!
+The Tara River Canyon is also known as the Tara River Gorge and is part of Durmitor National Park.
+This destination will take your breath away and certainly fill up your camera memory card!

 It is possible to hike in the canyon, but check weather conditions and ask locals about the conditions to ensure it is safe.